AdobeDocs/experience-manager-brand-portal.zh-Hans/help/using/browse-assets-brand-portal.md

 Comment Type: draft

 <p>In all cases, as you select items the count of the items selected is displayed at the upper right of the toolbar.</p>
-<p>You can deselect all items and exit selection mode by clicking or tapping the X next to the count.</p>
+<p>You can deselect all items and exit selection mode by clicking the X next to the count.</p>
 -->

 <!--
 Comment Type: draft

-<p>In all views, all items can be deselected by tapping escape on the keyboard if you are using a desktop device.</p>
+<p>In all views, all items can be deselected by clicking escape on the keyboard if you are using a desktop device.</p>
 -->

 ## 内容树 {#content-tree}